nov-solutions/sol-web/README.md

 4. Address all of the repo-wide `TODO`s

-5. Add "apple_touch_icon.png," "favicon.png," and "social.png" to `nextjs/public/static/assets/img`

-6. Add "logo.png", "wordmark.png", "social.png," "favicon.png", and "apple_touch_icon.png" to `nextjs/public/static/assets/img`
+5. Add "logo.png", "wordmark.png", "social.png," "favicon.png", and "apple_touch_icon.png" to `nextjs/public/static/assets/img`

-7. Run `python -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'` in /django to generate a Django secret key.
+6. Run `python -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'` in /django to generate a Django secret key.
 Add it to the `.env` file

-8. Run `pre-commit install` in the root directory
+7. Run `pre-commit install` in the root directory

 ## Operation